-- What are these pictures about?
-What do these pictures have in common?
+- What are these logos about?
+What do they have in common?
+Do you recognize any of them?
 Discuss with a partner.

 - Jot down the names of your favorite series.
 Get into pairs, share with your partner and rank the three you like the most.